jina-ai/jina/README.md

 <img align="right" width="25%" src="https://github.com/jina-ai/jina/blob/master/.github/images/helloworld-multimodal.gif?raw=true" />
 </a>

-A multimodal-document contains multiple data types, e.g. a PDF document often contains figure and text.
-Jina enables one to build a multimodal search solution in just minutes.
-To run our minimum multimodal document search demo,
+A multimodal-document contains multiple data types, e.g. a PDF document often contains figures and text.
+Jina lets you build a multimodal search solution in just minutes.
+To run our minimum multimodal document search demo:
 ```bash
 pip install "jina[multimodal]"

 jina hello multimodal
 ```

-This downloads [people image dataset](https://www.kaggle.com/ahmadahmadzada/images2000) and tells Jina to index 2000 image-caption pairs with MobileNet and DistilBERT.
+This downloads [people image dataset](https://www.kaggle.com/ahmadahmadzada/images2000) and tells Jina to index 2,000 image-caption pairs with MobileNet and DistilBERT.
 The index process takes about 3 minute on CPU.
-Then it opens a web page where you can query multimodal document.
+Then it opens a web page where you can query multimodal documents.
 We have prepared [a YouTube tutorial](https://youtu.be/B_nH8GCmBfc) to walk you through this demo.

 <br><br><br>